Ancient Vessels

 256-bit encryption

-In Greek legend, Argo was the ship Jason sailed with the Argonauts in quest of the Golden Fleece.
-Athena supervised the construction of this largest ship ever built and fitted the bow with a speaking timber that could render prophecies, cut from the sacred oaks of Dodona.
-Jason asks the bravest men to join him by sending his messengers to announce his mission to the world.
-His final assembly included Heracles, Orpheus, and other heroes from all over Greece.
+In Greek mythology, Argo is a unique ship as it is endowed with the ability to speak.
+Argo was the ship Jason (hero and leader of the Argonauts) sailed in quest of the Golden Fleece.
+Athena (goddess associated with wisdom, craft, and warfare) supervised the construction of this largest ship ever built and fitted the bow with a speaking timber cut from the sacred oaks of Dodona that could render prophecies.
+Jason asked the bravest men to join him by sending his messengers to announce his mission to the world.
+His final assembly included Heracles (Hercules), Orpheus (the most talented music player of the ancient times), and other heroes from all over Greece.

-After the successful journey, the Argo was consecrated to Poseidon in the Isthmus of Corinth.
-She was then translated into the sky and turned into the constellation of Argo Navis.
+After the successful journey, the the Argo ship was consecrated to Poseidon in the Isthmus of Corinth.
+It was then translated into the sky and turned into the constellation of Argo Navis (the ship Argo.)